Simple wellness tips for positive physical and mental health

 Explore new hobbies

 Exploring new hobbies is a great way to look after your mental health.
 Hobbies can be indoor, outdoor, creative, practical, adventurous, relaxing – or all of the above.
 As well as helping you break free from your routine, hobbies provide many mental health benefits, such as relieving stress, providing new challenges and experiences to remember, increasing self-esteem and confidence and providing the opportunity to meet new people.
+Try a few online games to relax and break free from a hectic routine.

 While there are different things you can do to look after your physical and mental health – doing one will often impact the other.
 Even if you focus on your physical health, your mental health will reap the benefits, and vice versa!